 Spring in Alaska is essentially an awakening, a rebirth of nature after the harsh winter conditions have left.
 The grass is starting to take on vibrant shades of green, the trees are growing in new leaves, flowers are starting to peak up from the ground and the last of the snow has melted from the ground.

-We had gotten up at 3am that morning and then spent more than 12 hours traveling before our plane touched down in Alaska.
+We had gotten up at 3 am that morning and then spent more than 12 hours traveling before our plane touched down in Alaska.
 When we emerged from the airplane we were overcome with the freshness of the area.

-Everywhere we looked were signs of rebirth with fresh growth of moss and plants sprouting up between fallen trees as we made our way along the trail.
+Everywhere we looked were signs of rebirth with the fresh growth of moss and plants sprouting up between fallen trees as we made our way along the trail.
 Even better, the sun was out and the temperature easily 65 degrees.

 Fantastic Wildlife Viewing

 Just as the grass and trees are coming to life, so is the abundance of classic Alaskan wildlife.
 Bears are venturing away from their dens and heading to the shorelines to scavenge the inner tidal zone.
-This mean, you’re going to see more bears up close.
+This means you’re going to see more bears up close.

-It is no joke when I tell you that we saw a bear onshore every morning of our cruise.
+It is no joke when I tell you that we saw a bear on shore every morning of our cruise.
 We’d wake up for breakfast and enter the dining room only to be approached by an excited staff member about spotting a bear.

 It’s not every day you get to cruise around Glacier Bay and mingle with a pod of newly arrived Orcas with their calves.
 This actually happened to us, it was unreal.

 I’m pretty sure that when you start to get critical about how far away an animal is from the boat, that you’ve reached the point of true wildlife viewing success.

-If nothing else can convince you that the best time to cruise Alaska is the spring, then let it be that despite the absence of snow on the ground, every mountain in eyes view will still have snowcaps.
+If nothing else can convince you that the best time to cruise Alaska is the spring, then let it be that despite the absence of snow on the ground, every mountain in eyes view will still have snow-caps.
 Hands down, this is the best thing about spring in Alaska.

-There is just something special, and so Alaska, about seeing open blue water, bright green forests and snowcapped mountains all at the same time.
+There is just something special, and so Alaska, about seeing open blue water, bright green forests and snow-capped mountains all at the same time.
 This is the reason we will always plan our visits to Alaska in the spring.

-The sunset with pizzaz, lighting up the sky with bright oranges and reds before fading to pastels against a backdrop of massive, snowcapped mountains.
+The sunset with pizzaz, lighting up the sky with bright oranges and reds before fading to pastels against a backdrop of massive, snow-capped mountains.
 All the while, a group of Bald Eagles swooping and fishing next to our boat.

 Save on Airfare and Cruise Costs

-Off peak means great deals when it comes to travel and Alaska is no exception to this rule.
-Not only is spring the best time to cruise Alaska, but you’ll be treated to discounted airfare with less connections and cost savings on your cruise bookings.
+Off-peak means great deals when it comes to travel and Alaska is no exception to this rule.
+Not only is spring the best time to cruise Alaska, but you’ll be treated to discounted airfare with fewer connections and cost savings on your cruise bookings.